How to get a pharmacogenetic test in Canada

 - Many private insurance plans cover the cost, and it is an eligible healthcare spending account expense when accompanied by a medication review by a licensed pharmacist.

-- Insurance companies typically reimburse PGx costs only once in your lifetime, be sure to select a PGx provider that will serve you well now and support you with potential future medication decisions.
+- Insurance companies typically reimburse PGx costs only once in your lifetime.
+Be sure to select a PGx provider that will serve you well now and support you with potential future medication decisions.

 Use Pillcheck to avoid side effects and feel better sooner